iBooks

 In the meantime, here are some fixes:

-1. Use the Search feature located in the bottom-right corner and type in the title of the book.
+1. Use the Search feature located in the top-right corner and type in the title of the book.

-1. Change how your Library is sorted.
-Go to the top of your Library and until the Sort By option appears, then select Sort By Title.
-Switching to List View is also helpful when you need to locate an iBook quickly.
+2. Change how your Library is sorted.
+Go to the top-right of your Library and tap the Circled ellipsis .
+Select Sort By Recent.
+Switching to List View is also helpful when you need to locate an iBook quickly—it shows your CBL patient’s name, which makes the iBook easier to find.

 Related Reading